 There are many reasons why a lot of us have pumpkin on the brain in October.
 Carving them, baking them into a pie, sipping on them in spiced latté form… we can’t seem to get enough.
 And although I’m not much for a PSL, I’m HUGE for a pumpkin muffin.
-So I figured it’s time to share an awesome pumpkin muffin recipe with you!
+So I figured it’s time to share an awesome easy recipe for Pumpkin Muffins With Cranberries!

-These pumpkin muffins are super tender, MOIST (I said it), and they seem to last for days without drying out.
+These Pumpkin Cranberry Muffins are super tender, MOIST (I said it), and they seem to last for days without drying out.

 Making these muffins is about as easy as it gets.